But if you take one step back, are you thoroughly clear about your strength, your weakness, your intentions and your goals?

 It’s totally normal if it takes you some time to dig out the answers.
 You are in the process of self-exploring and there’s no need to rush through it.

 At first, some of these questions may be difficult to answer.
 Some of them will force us to face the painful part of our memory.
 But they can help giving you some insights about yourself.

-Remember that there are no “correct” answer or the “best” interpretation.
-It’s a self-discovery and leads you to think about yourself.
+Keep in mind that there is no “correct” answer or the “best” interpretation.
+It’s a self-discovery process that leads you to dig deep within.